Constipation in children and infants

 There are many causes to functional constipation.
 These include:

-– Incorrect restraining/stool passage habits, sometimes accompanying significant life changes such as diaper weaning, use of public bathrooms or a ‘traumatic’ event, such as the birth of a younger child…
+Incorrect restraining/stool passage habits, sometimes involving significant life changes such as diaper weaning, use of public bathrooms or a traumatic event (anything from the birth of a sibling to physical abuse).

-– Some children simply tend to suffer more from constipation ‘by their character’.
+Some children simply tend to suffer more from constipation

 What starts the vicious cycle that leads to constipation?